Washer and Dryer Dimensions Explained (3 Diagrams Included)

 – For laundry rooms that lack width, a stacked washer and dryer is a better option.
 The total height of a standard stacked washer and dryer is normally around 75 inches.

-– But for those who are extremely pushed for space, there are compact washers and dryers for the smallest of spaces.
+– If you are extremely pushed for space, there are compact washers and dryers for the smallest of spaces.
 Just remember to check the drum capacity as well as the size of such units.
-As a rule of thumb, you’ll want the biggest possible capacity to size ratio.
-Otherwise, you may have to do more than one load of laundry.
+As a rule of thumb, you’ll want the biggest possible capacity-to-size ratio.
+Otherwise, you may have to do more than one load of laundry each day.

-– It is also worthwhile checking how much free space you’ll have after installation.
+– Check how much clearance space you’ll have in front of the washer and dryer after installation.
 It is best to allow at least 48 inches of space in front of the washer and dryer for easy access.

-– The extra free space around the sides of the units is also called clearing space.
-This serves a few functions: it allows air to circulate around the units, which is very important for safety reasons.
+– Washers and dryers need gaps at either side that serve multiple functions: it allows air to circulate around the units, which is very important for safety reasons.
 It also reduces noise pollution.
 If you place your units too close to the wall, they may bang into them during operation and cause too much noise.
 This is not only irritating for you, but it can also cause damage to the appliances.
 Always allow adequate space behind, sides, and the front of the machines.

 – Most ceiling heights are at least 8 feet or 96 inches.
 The average height of stackable washers and dryers is around 6.5 feet, which is 78 inches.
 This gives you plenty of vertical space, thus making such units ideal in most spaces – unless you want to place them in dormer-style rooms.